-On 20 August 1861, at the age of 25, Edwin Reichard enrolled for military service at Allentown, Lehigh County.
+On 20 August 1861, at the age of 25, Edmund Reichart enrolled for military service at Allentown, Lehigh County.
 He then mustered in as a Private with Company B of the 47th Regiment, Pennsylvania Volunteer Infantry at Camp Curtin, Harrisburg, Dauphin County on 30 August 1861.
 While there, he received training in light infantry tactics.

 Military records describe him as being 5’10” tall with brown hair, gray eyes and a dark complexion.

-Arriving at Camp Advance around dusk, about two miles from the Chain Bridge, they pitched their tents in a deep ravine near Fort Ethan Allen.
-They had completed a roughly eight-mile trek to become part of the larger Army of the Potomac encamped near General W.F.
-Smith’s headquarters.
-Under Smith’s leadership, Edwin Reichard and his fellow soldiers would help to defend the nation’s capital through late January when the 47th Pennsylvania would be shipped south.
+The next morning, they broke camp and moved again.
+Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
+There, about two miles from the bridge they had crossed a day earlier, they re-pitched their tents in a deep ravine near a new federal fort under construction (Fort Ethan Allen).
+They had completed a roughly eight-mile trek, were situated fairly close to the headquarters of Brigadier-General William Farrar Smith (also known as “Baldy”), and were now part of the massive Army of the Potomac (“Mr. Lincoln’s Army”).
+Under Smith’s leadership, their regiment and brigade would help to defend the nation’s capital from the time of their September arrival through late January when the men of the 47th Pennsylvania would be shipped to America’s Deep South.

 In October, they were ordered to proceed with the 3rd Brigade to Camp Griffin.
-On October 11, the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads.
-In a mid-October letter home, Captain John Peter Shindel Gobin (the leader of C Company who would be promoted in 1864 to lead the entire 47th Regiment) reported that companies D, A, C, F and I (the 47th Pennsylvania’s right wing) were ordered to picket duty after the left wing companies (B, G, K, E, and H) had been forced to return to camp by Confederate troops.
+On 11 October, the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads.
+In a mid-October letter home, Captain John Peter Shindel Gobin (the leader of C Company who would be promoted in 1864 to lead the entire 47th Regiment) reported that companies D, A, C, F and I (the 47th Pennsylvania’s right wing) were ordered to picket duty after the left-wing companies (B, G, K, E, and H) had been forced to return to camp by Confederate troops.

 On Friday morning, 22 October 1861, the 47th engaged in a Divisional Review, described by Schmidt as massing “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”
 On 21 November, the 47th participated in a morning divisional headquarters review by Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
 According to Schmidt, “each man was supplied with ten blank cartridges.”
 Afterward, “Gen. Smith requested Gen. Brannan to inform Col. Good that the 47th was the best regiment in the whole division.”

-As a reward—and in preparation for bigger things to come, Brannan ordered that new Springfield rifles be obtained and distributed to every member of the 47th Pennsylvania.
+As a reward—and in preparation for bigger things to come, Brigadier-General John Milton Brannan ordered that new Springfield rifles be obtained and distributed to every member of the 47th Pennsylvania.

 1862 – 1863